 My Books

 Generally speaking, my work is probably best described as speculative Southern women’s fiction.
 I spend an inordinate amount of time down research rabbit holes exploring how mythology, religion, history, and science overlap—which puts the “speculative” in my fiction.
-(And leaves a trail of gluten-free breadcrumbs meandering through my stories.)
+(And leaves a trail of gluten-free breadcrumbs scattered through my stories.)

 Motherhood, childhood, family, identity, and generational trauma are all prominent themes, portrayed with a mix of humor and drama depending on the characters.

-Referrals earn you good karma and credits toward a paid subscription. 💌
+Referrals earn you good karma and credits toward a paid subscription! 💌

 Refer a friend